British Light Aircraft

 Since the PFA became the LAA, (Light Aviation Association), now with its HQ at TURWESTON, its remit for handling ever more 'classic' aircraft which were once controlled by the CAA, has transformed the scene no end.
 Their annual 'Fly-in', these days at SYWELL, really are fabulous.
 The sheer range of light aircraft, registered in the UK, is quite breathtaking.

-But of course, sadly, the majority of the designs built in the last three or four decades, (probably six decades), have been foreign designs.
+But of course, sadly, the majority of the designs built in the U.K. over the last three or four decades, (probably six decades), have been foreign designs.